-Each year we send out more than 300,000 land tax assessment notices to customers.
-The information here will help you understand why you have received an assessment (possibly for the first time), and what you need to do next.
+Each year, we send more than 300,000 land tax assessment notices to customers.
+The information here will help you understand why you have received an assessment, possibly for the first time, and what you need to do next.

 Please note: we do not adjust land tax assessments for property bought, sold or settled during an assessment year.
 Your solicitor or conveyancer can advise you about any land tax adjustments made on settlement.